Indochina’s dream locations for lovebirds

 Travel, and love, they are all the same.
 They both can change our life.
 They both force us to face our most honest and real selves.
 And if you’ve found someone to share a journey with, any place can become a paradise.
 Here are a few in Indochina.

 To talk about Da Lat, most Vietnamese will call this city is “The city of Love”, and you will soon realize the smell of love in Da Lat’s atmosphere.
 Maybe it is the flowers, or it is the location of halfway between heaven and earth on a plateau that separates it from more mortal places – mystery Lang Biang highland, so the romantic reputation of this city comes up with.
 This honeymooner’s destination is nestled amid immense pine forests and rolling hills.

 Da Lat, with the temperature exceeds 25*C in midsummer (which is rare for a tropical country like Vietnam), can charm any lovers, by its ancient villas tinged a graceful yellow and ringed with flamboyant violets, grand old cherry trees and lithe mimosa; by its streets lined with trees and bunches of flowers.
-You will find gorgeous waterfalls which flow like shining walls of gems, and beautiful lakes hidden sad love stories.
-You will find the colorful night market, warm locals, history lessons with Summer Palace and also the adventures by climbing the near vertical path up to the top of the Datanla Waterfall.
+You will find gorgeous waterfalls which flow like shining walls of gems, and beautiful lakes hiding sad love stories.
+You will find the colorful night market, warm locals, history lessons with Summer Palace and also the adventures by climbing the near-vertical path up to the top of the Datanla Waterfall.

 The starry night of Da Lat is waiting for you all, lovebirds!